-Regards,
+Regards, <name></name>

-<Name>

-<Date>

-<Date>

-Private & Confidential

-To < Employee Name>
+Policy #33B Occupational Health & Safety Policy Respect in the Workplace: Harassment and Violence

+SCHEDULE C

-Re: Complaint Investigation
+Letter to Inform of Complaint Investigation

-This letter is to inform you that the Township of Southgate has made the decision that it is necessary to conduct an investigation concerning your actions <list employee actions>.

-The Township representative in charge of the investigation is <name of representative>.
-The proposed outcome of the investigation is to gather as much information as possible concerning this incident from a range of people involved.

-We plan for the investigation to be completed by <date>.
-When we have completed our investigation, you will be informed of the findings and may be asked to attend a disciplinary hearing.

-You may be asked to attend an investigation meeting with the person in charge to explain your account of what happened.
-If this is the case, you will be provided with the date and time in advance.

-If you have any questions or wish to discuss any information you might have in regard to the investigation, please contact <name of the person in charge of the investigation>.
-Their contact details are <contact details>.

-We ask that you keep these matters confidential to ensure this investigation is conducted in a fair manner.
+<date></date> Private & Confidential To <employee name=""></employee> Re: Complaint Investigation This letter is to inform you that the Township of Southgate has made the decision that it is necessary to conduct an investigation concerning your actions < list employee actions > .
+The Township representative in charge of the investigation is <name of="" representative="">.
+The proposed outcome of the investigation is to gather as much information as possible concerning this incident from a range of people involved.</name> We plan for the investigation to be completed by <date>.
+When we have complete our investigation, you will be informed of the findings and may be asked to attend disciplinary hearing.</date> You may be asked to attend an investigation meeting with the person in charge to explain your account of what happened.
+If this is the case, you will be provided wit the date and time in advance.
+If you have any questions or wish to discuss any information you might have in regard to the investigation, please contact <name charge="" in="" investigation="" of="" person="" the="">.
+Their contact details are <contact details="">.</contact></name> We ask that you keep these matters confidential to ensure this investigation is conducted in a fair manner.
 A breach of confidentiality could result in disciplinary procedures.
 Please note that you are still required to attend work as usual (unless a suspension is necessary, then this section will be amended).

-Regards,
+7 Regards, <name></name> Numer -

-<Name>
+Policy #33B Occupational Health & Safety Policy Respect in the Workplace: Harassment and Violence

+SCHEDULE D Investigation Report
-A. Background Information:

-1. Name of person, position and department who reported workplace harassment:

-2. If not the same person as above, name of person, position and department who allegedly experienced workplace harassment:

-3. Date complaint/concern raised and how:

-4. Name of respondent(s) (alleged harasser); Position and Department: If not a worker, provide details:

-B. Details of Concerns/Workplace Harassment Allegations (Attach more pages if necessary): When did the incident(s) occur?
+Investigation Number: Name of Investigator: Start Date of Investigation: End Date of Investigation: A. Background Information: 1.
+Name of person, position and department who reported workplace harassment: 2.
+If not the same person as above, name of person, position and department who allegedly experienced workplace harassment: 3.
+Date complaint/concern raised and how: 4.
+Name of respondent(s) (alleged harasser); Position and Department: If not a worker, provide details: B. Details of Concerns/Workplace Harassment Allegations (Attach more pages if necessary): When did the incident(s) occur?
 Confirm date of first incident and any subsequent behaviours or conduct.
 Note that recalling events of harassment can be stressful for the complainant.

-Date of first incident: Details of first incident: Date of last incident: Details of last incident: Other dates and details of other incident(s): Page 1 of 3
+Date of first incident: Details of first incident: Date of last incident: Details of last incident: Other dates and details of other incident(s):

+Policy #33B Occupational Health & Safety Policy Respect in the Workplace: Harassment and Violence SCHEDULE D

+Investigation Report

 C. Alleged Harasser(s) Response: (The alleged harasser(s) will likely need details of the allegation of harassment to be able to respond.
-Attach more pages if necessary)

-D. Interview Relevant Witnesses (Attach more pages if necessary): List witnesses.
+Attach more pages if necessary) D. Interview Relevant Witnesses (Attach more pages if necessary): List witnesses.
 Interview relevant witnesses and make notes.
 E. Collected documentation (Attach more pages if necessary): List the documents collected for the investigation and how or from whom they were obtained.
 F. Investigation Result(s) (Attach more pages if necessary): The investigator's summary report should set out who was interviewed, what evidence was obtained, a root cause analysis and an analysis of the evidence to determine whether workplace harassment occurred.

-Summary of key evidence:

-Recommended Next Steps:
+Summary of key evidence: Recommended Next Steps: